hosamelbakry/Landing-Page_Udacity-Web-Development-professional/README.md

 1. I have to modify the HTML file and add one more section
 2. link the HTML file with the JavaScript file
 3. Create the back to top button
+4. I added my name in the footer

 B) CSS
 1. I modified some colors